lusvardia (at) uwosh (dot) edu

-I am a PhD candidate in political science at Purdue University in West Lafayette, Indiana, specializing in American politics and public policy.
-I hold an M.A. in political science and a B.A. in journalism from Eastern Illinois University.
+I am an assistant professor of political science at the University of Wisconsin Oshkosh.
+I hold a PhD in political science from Purdue University, a M.A. in political science and a B.A. in journalism from Eastern Illinois University.
 Prior to entering academia, I was a newspaper reporter, covering state and local politics in Illinois.

 My research broadly engages with questions around agenda setting and policy adoption of low-salience issues, particularly gender justice issues.
 Specifically, I interrogate what role social movements, issue frames, and media attention play in agenda setting and policy adoption.
-My dissertation “The End of the Child Bride: Social Movements, Strategic Actions, and State-Level Policymaking on Underage Marriage” is a book project with in-depth case studies of policy action on underage marriage in two states and a quantitative analysis of agenda setting and policy adoption of the issue across the 50 states.
-I investigate how the issue of underage marriage went from relative obscurity to the agendas of the majority of state legislatures in the course of five years.
-This research project was awarded the Ross-Lynn Research Scholar Fellowship and the Berenice A. Carroll Feminism, Peace, and Social Justice Award.
+My book project “Minor Politics: Social Movements and State Policymaking on Underage Marriage” has in-depth case studies of policy action on underage marriage in two states and a quantitative analysis of agenda setting and policy adoption of the issue across the 50 states.
+I investigate how the issue of underage marriage went from relative obscurity to the agendas of the majority of state legislatures in the course of six years.

 I am an award-winning teacher with extensive experience in teaching courses related to American politics and public policy.
 I won a student-nominated award for my work leading Millikin University’s Model Illinois Government class and delegation in 2016.
 I was recognized by Purdue University in 2021 with the Exceptional Teaching and Support during the Covid-19 Pandemic Award for using adaptive pedagogy that best engaged students during the pandemic year.

 Outside of academia, I enjoy swimming, slow running, traveling, and reading mystery novels.